-Makalu Base Camp Trek – A Trek to the world’s Highest Base Camp
+Makalu Base Camp Trek – Toughest Long Distance Trek in Nepal.

-Makalu Base Camp Trek – What to expect ?
+Makalu Base Camp Trek – Good For ?

 Day 01: Fly Kathmandu to Tumlingtar.
 Drive to Num (1040m/4hrs).
 Camping/Lodge